alihashe/PocketPetGame/README.md

-# TownBuilderGame
+# PocketPetGame
-Unity desktop game where the player builds and defends a town.
+Unity application where the player raises a virtual pet.